People's Ukrainian Academy

-People's Ukrainian Academy is a private institution of higher education in Kharkiv.
-Despite its full name (The Kharkiv University of Humanities' "People's Ukrainian Academy"), it is not affiliated with the University of Kharkiv.
+The People's Ukrainian Academy is a private institution of higher education in Kharkiv.
+Despite its full name (the Kharkiv University of Humanities' "People's Ukrainian Academy"), it is not affiliated with the University of Kharkiv.

 Campuses and buildings

 KhUH “PUA” buildings are located in the center of Kharkiv.
-There is a library with reading halls and more than 160,000 books and periodicals￼.
+There is a library with reading halls and more than 160,000 books and periodicals.
 Within the Center of Information in Science and Humanities there is Media Library, Internet facilities, and a specialized education library.
 There are also sports and assembly halls, fitness and gymnastic halls, and a sports ground.

 In the complex structure, there is a medical service that has dental, physiotherapy, and massage rooms.
 An agreement with city student hospital is signed where faculty and students are served.

 The students’ trade union and students union have their own places.
 The Fireplace Hall was put into operation for conducting cultural events.